 Romper reached out to Dr. Elizabeth West, OB-GYN at Miller Children’s & Women’s Hospital in Long Beach, California, to find out.
 She says that while back pain can be extremely common in pregnancy, it can be serious when it is associated with preterm labor.
 West explains that if your back pain is accompanied by pelvic pressure, abdominal tightening, or rectal pressure, it could be a sign that you need to be evaluated.
 “Some patients start to feel intense lower back cramping followed by abdominal tightening or pelvic pressure,” she says.
 “If this happens, they should call their OB-GYN or seek emergency services because they might be going into labor prematurely.”

-According to the American Pregnancy Association (APA), labor is considered preterm or premature when it happens before week 37 of your pregnancy, and it occurs in about 12 percent of all pregnancies.
-Along with the symptoms described by West, the APA noted that some other symptoms and signs of preterm labor may include increased vaginal discharge and leaking fluid.
-Preterm labor can happen to anyone, but the APA explained that your chances are increased if you are carrying multiples, have uterine or cervical abnormalities, or if you’ve had a premature birth before.
+The Mayo Clinic noted that labor is considered preterm or premature when it happens between week 20 and week 37 of your pregnancy.
+Along with the symptoms described by West, the Mayo Clinic suggested that some other symptoms and signs of preterm labor may include increased vaginal discharge and leaking fluid.
+Preterm labor can happen to anyone, but your chances are increased if you are carrying multiples, have uterine or cervical abnormalities, or if you’ve had a premature birth before.

 Outside of a preterm birth, back pain is unfortunately just one of those pregnancy pains that most women have to deal with.
 West says that the pressure of the growing pregnancy causes strain on the lower back, usually starting in the second trimester.
 “A pregnant woman will have a change in her posture, called lordosis,” explains West, “which is an inward curvature of the spine that helps to compensate for her growing belly.”
 She says that this change in posture can cause considerable strain and back pain for pregnant women.